emilychang1/BoxedIn/README.md

 Game I created called Boxed In using Cocos framework.

+To play, run:

+    python simple.py